nipmaxS/call-api/README.md

 # Facetone Call Api

 This is a api section which done for the facetone site call rating part integration.
-This api part develped by the **Express.js** and data base goes through the json files which are located in the file directory.
+This api part developed by the **Express.js** and data base goes through the json files which are located in the file directory.

 ## APIs